Hamms/blog-test/articles/messing-with-scope.markdown

-In [Learning Javascript with Object Graphs (Part II)](http://howtonode.org/object-graphs-2), Tim Caswell outlines a fairly robust method of creating ``Object Factories'' which is fairly similar to the functional inheritance scheme described in Javascript - The Good Parts.
+In [Learning Javascript with Object Graphs (Part II)](http://howtonode.org/object-graphs-2), Tim Caswell outlines a fairly robust method of creating "Object Factories" which is fairly similar to the functional inheritance scheme described in Javascript - The Good Parts.

 <messing-with-scope/factory.js#definition*>